AndersDeath/diary2/000-current.md

 # 15 September - Wednesday - Saint-Perersburg

 Honestly I complitely tiered today.
 I was working on survey implementaion for shole day.
 I umproved it a bit and now it works better.
-In the second part of working day I had a conversation with Artem, who is front-end chapter lead in Drsmile and my manager.
+In the second part of working day I had a conversation with Artem, who is front-end chapter lead in Drsmile and my manager. he faced with a problem because of war.
+He still didn't recieve two salaries because of sanctions.